mcsrk/neoris-front-test/README.md

 # Neoris FrontEnd test
 CRUD Client for custom Pokemon API.

+Don't forget to create a `.env` file with a `REACT_APP_API_URL` enviroment variable that is assigned to the API base url.
+In this case the custom Pokemon API.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).